The Best Night Lights

 In addition, all of the finalists we tested will have a minimal impact on sleep, since the lux they generate drops off well before six feet.

 Long-term testing notes

-We initially published this post in March of 2016, and since then we have continued to use both the Maxxima nightlights.
+We initially published this post in March of 2016, and since then we have continued to use both the Maxxima night lights.
 They continue to work as well as they did the day we first tested them.
 They have caused no hassles of any kind and have required zero maintenance — they simply light the hallway and bathroom.

 The bottom line

-Not everyone wants, or needs, a nightlight in their room.
-However, if you do plan to have a nightlight in your room or the room of your child, you are substantially better off if you have red light instead of white or blue light.
+Not everyone wants, or needs, a night light — and research shows that overnight darkness is best for your sleep cycle.
+However, if you do plan to have a night-light in your or your child’s room (and a flashlight just won’t cut it), you are better off if you have red light instead of white or blue light.